 Landmark Reform Would Remove Growth Caps and Phase Out Adjustment Aid; Amendments Shield Schoolchildren in Overtaxed, Underfunded Districts from Cuts

-TRENTON – The Senate Budget and Appropriations Committee today approved legislation sponsored by Senate President Steve Sweeney to restore fairness to the state’s school aid formula by eliminating “growth caps” to provide proper funding to districts with growing enrollments and establishing a seven-year phase-out of the “adjustment aid” that continues to compensate districts for students they no longer have.
+TRENTON – The Senate today approved landmark legislation sponsored by Senate President Steve Sweeney to restore fairness to the state’s school aid formula by eliminating “growth caps” to provide proper funding to districts with growing enrollments and establishing a seven-year phase-out of the “adjustment aid” that continues to compensate districts for students they no longer have.

 The Sweeney legislation, Senate Bill 2, is accompanied by language in the budget bill that will shift $60 million in aid from adjustment aid districts and increase state aid by $65 million more than the $283 million recommended in the Governor’s budget in order to bring the overwhelming majority of underfunded districts to 58% funding.